Mindfulness as a Foundation for Healing

 Standing Face-to-Face with Ourselves

-Emotional bypassing is when an individual avoids or suppresses their emotions, rather than dealing with them in a healthy way.
+Our subconscious instincts are always communicating with us.
+When we ignore them, we bypass our needs and clog up our energy channels.
+Emotional bypassing is when an individual avoids or suppresses their emotions rather than healthily dealing with them.
 This can lead to unresolved emotions and can cause problems in personal relationships and overall well-being.

+Awareness refers to observing the thoughts, emotions, sensations, and experiences that come through our senses.
 Equanimity refers to being with these experiences without reacting to them.
-In this way, we can be fully present with life and allow the coming-and-going of emotions to happen without multiplying our attachments to specific sensations, feelings, or thoughts.
+In this way, we can be fully present with life and allow emotions to come and go without multiplying our attachments to specific sensations, feelings, or thoughts.

-If stillness and equanimity seem like a far stretch from where you are now— it isn’t.
+If stillness and equanimity seem like a far stretch from where you are now—it isn’t.
 Meditation works by gradually developing these skills over time through consistent practice.
 Even 5 minutes a day will start a strong momentum you can build on.
+Being aware of just one breath is the beginning of living a more mindful life.

 As Alyssa Scarano, LPC, describes it: